mehulagg/gitlab/doc/development/real_time.md

 ## Backwards compatibility

-For the period of the feature flag roll-out and indefinitely thereafter, real-time features will need to be backwards compatible, or at least degrade gracefully.
-Not all customers will have Action Cable enabled and further work needs to be done before Action Cable can be enabled by default.
+For the duration of the feature flag roll-out and indefinitely thereafter, real-time features will need to be backwards compatible, or at least degrade gracefully.
+Not all customers will have Action Cable enabled and further work needs to be done before Action Cable will be enabled by default.

+Making real-time a requirement represents a breaking change, therefore the next opportunity to do this is version 15.0.

 ## Enabling Real-Time by default